Lase404/DirectPay/README.md

 # DirectPay Telegram Bot
-This Bot current operates on the testnets of BASE, BNB and Polygon
+This Bot currently operates on the testnets of BASE, BNB and Polygon
 ## Table of Contents

 - [Overview](#overview)